 Although all snapper undergo a female phase as juveniles, after maturity each individual functions as one sex (either male or female) during the rest of its life.
 Sexual maturity occurs at an age of 3-4 years and a length of 20-28 cm; and the sex ratio of the adult population is approximately 50:50.
 Snapper are serial spawners, releasing many batches of eggs over an extended season during spring and summer.
 The larvae have a relatively short planktonic phase which results in the spawning grounds corresponding fairly closely with the nursery grounds of young snapper.
-Juvenile snapper (0+) are known to reach high abundances in shallow west and east coast harbours and estuaries around the northern half of the North Island and have also been observed in catches from trawl surveys conducted in shallow coastal waters around northern New Zealand, including Tasman Bay and Golden Bay.
+Juvenile snapper (0+) are known to reach high abundances in shallow west and east coast harbours and estuaries around the northern half of the North Island and have also been observed in catches from trawl surveys conducted in shallow coastal waters around northern New Zealand, and Tasman Bay and Golden Bay.
 Despite observations of spawning condition adults along the Wairarapa and Kapiti coasts, 0+ snapper have yet to be found in these areas.
-Young snapper congregate before spawning and move on to the spawning grounds, usually in November-December.
+Young snapper disperse more widely into less sheltered coastal areas as they grow older.
+Large schools of snapper congregate before spawning and move on to the spawning grounds, usually in November-December.
 The spawning season may extend to January-March in some areas and years before the fish disperse, often inshore to feeding grounds.
 The winter grounds are thought to be in deeper waters where the fish are more widespread.